gatblau/neus/citools/readme.md

 | inventories | Inventory files required to build each blueprint configuration. |
 | roles | The roles used by the blueprints to deploy the CITOOLS. |
 | scripts | The generic shell library scripts used by other scripts in the solution. |

+## Getting Started

+See the [Getting Started](docs/getting_started.md) guide for details of how to build and use the CI Tools environment.

+See the [bootstrap](docs/bootstrap.md) guide for details of how the CI Tools are provisioned.